OCamlverse/ocamlverse.github.io/content/learning.md

 want to learn programming in the function-oriented paradigm, or those who simply want to learn OCaml.
 * [OCaml from the Very Beginning](http://ocaml-book.com/) by J. Whitington:
-A book for both to new programmers and experienced programmers eager to explore functional languages such as OCaml.
+A book for both new programmers and experienced programmers eager to explore functional languages such as OCaml.

 ### Online Exercises for Beginners